Applause (1929 film): Plot

 The first scene has a marching band playing Theodore Mentz's "A Hot Time in the Old Town".

-The film tells of Kitty Darling (Helen Morgan), a burlesque star.
-Upon the recommendation of burlesque clown and suitor, Joe King (Jack Cameron), Kitty sends her young daughter to a convent to get her away from the sleazy burlesque environment she is involved in.
+The film tells of Kitty Darling, a burlesque star.
+Upon the recommendation of burlesque clown and suitor, Joe King, Kitty sends her young daughter to a convent to get her away from the sleazy burlesque environment she is involved.

-Many years later, Kitty is not doing so well and her best days are behind her.
+Many years later, Kitty is not doing so well, and her best days are behind her.
 She is now an alcoholic who lives in the past.
-She lives with a burlesque comic named Hitch (Fuller Mellish Jr.).
+She lives with a burlesque comic named Hitch.
 Hitch cheats on her and only cares about spending what little money she has.
-When he finds out that she has been paying for her daughter's convent education for over a decade, he pushes her into bringing April back home.
+When he finds out that she has been paying for her daughter's convent education for over a decade, he pushes her to bring April home.

-Her grown, but naive daughter April (Joan Peers) returns.
+Her grown, but naive daughter April returns.
 Kitty is embarrassed by her condition and marries Hitch so that April will not be ashamed of her.

 When April arrives, she is disgusted with her mother and her sad life.
 Hitch tries to force her into show business and repeatedly gropes her, at one point forcing a kiss on her.

-April roams the city and meets a lonely young sailor named Tony (Henry Wadsworth).
-They fall in love and agree to marry and April will move to his home in Wisconsin.
-When April goes to tell her mother about their plans she overhears Hitch belittling Kitty, calling her a "has-been."
+April roams the city and meets a lonely young sailor named Tony.
+They fall in love, agree to marry, and plan for April to visit his home in Wisconsin.
+When April goes to tell her mother about their plans, she overhears Hitch belittling Kitty, calling her a "has-been."

 April is upset and calls off her wedding.
 She decides to join the chorus line of a burlesque show.
 She says a reluctant goodbye to Tony at the subway.
 Meanwhile, Kitty takes an overdose of sleeping pills.
 The bottle clearly says "For insomnia one tablet only".
 She goes downstairs to the show and collapses on a couch.

 Knowing that Kitty cannot perform in the show, the producer berates her, mistaking her reaction to the overdose for delirium tremens.
-April, also not realizing what is happening, and over Kitty's objections, says she will take Kitty's place.
+April, not realizing what is happening, says she will take Kitty's place despite Kitty's objections.
 She tells Kitty she will take care of her now, like Kitty always did for April.
-As April goes onstage, Kitty passes away, her head hanging over the edge of the couch.
+As April goes on stage, Kitty passes away, her head hanging over the edge of the couch.

 April is disgusted at herself and cannot complete the show.
-As she runs off the stage, none other than Tony is there to greet her.
+As she runs off the stage, Tony is there to greet her.
 He says he had a feeling she did not mean what she was saying.
 She hugs him close and says she wants to go far away.
 Not realizing Kitty is dead, she says they will need to take care of her mother too, and Tony agrees.

-The final shot is a close-up of the Kitty Darling poster on the wall, behind Tony and April.
+The final shot is a close-up of the Kitty Darling poster on the wall behind Tony and April.